Non-comedogenic: An industry term to watch out for

 know your ingredients: look up lists of ingredients that are more likely to cause clogged pores, and avoid them

 don't over-cleanse, even with all natural products.
-Stripping away your skin's vital moisture, even with natural soaps and cleansers, can lead to the vicious cycle expressed above
+Stripping away your skin's vital moisture, even with natural facial soap or cleanser, can lead to the vicious cycle explained above

 trial and error: buy small sizes so you can test several products to see what works best for you, regardless of labels

 try natural products such as liquid castille soap and naturally non-greasy DIY moisturizing masks that use regular household ingredients like whole yogurt, honey and coconut oil

 So here's the million-dollar question: Do you have a favourite facial cleanser - and is it non-comedogenic?
 Share the brands and ingredients you love...and rest assured we've got the good stuff!